Augerolles: Lords

 Three noble families follow one another in the history of Augerolles: The d'Ogerolles family, owners of the priory which they yielded to the monks around the year 1000; then, the de Frédeville family, for nearly five centuries, who left their name to a hamlet (their castle today is in ruins); and the de Provenchères family, for three centuries, who lived in the castle of Grimardies (from the 15th century).

 Revolutionary period

 On 1 February 1790, the commune of Augerolles was divided into two parts: Le Bourg and Frédeville.
 From 1790 to 1800 the commune was the chief town of the canton, encompassing Aubusson, Augerolles, and Olmet.

 In 1793, the bell tower was destroyed but the church was saved because of local intervention.
 The municipal council decided to rebuild the bell tower and renovate the church in 1803.
 The castle of Frédeville was also demolished in 1793 under the order of the Director of Thiers.
-In December 1793, the French Republican calendar replaced the Gregorian calendar.